sst/guide/_chapters/delete-a-note.md

 }
 ```

-We are simply making a `DELETE` request to `/notes/note_id` where we get the `id` from `this.props.match.params.id`.
+We are simply making a `DELETE` request to `/notes/:id` where we get the `id` from `this.props.match.params.id`.
+We use the `API.del` method from AWS Amplify to do so.
 This calls our delete API and we redirect to the homepage on success.

 Now if you switch over to your browser and try deleting a note you should see it confirm your action and then delete the note.

 ![Note page deleting screenshot](/assets/note-page-deleting.png)

 Again, you might have noticed that we are not deleting the attachment when we are deleting a note.
 We are leaving that up to you to keep things simple.
-Check the [AWS JS SDK Docs](http://docs.aws.amazon.com/AWSJavaScriptSDK/latest/AWS/S3.html#deleteObject-property) on how to a delete file from S3.
+Check the [AWS Amplify API Docs](https://aws.github.io/aws-amplify/api/classes/storageclass.html#remove) on how to a delete file from S3.

 Now with our app nearly complete, we'll look at securing some the pages of our app that require a login.
 Currently if you visit a note page while you are logged out, it throws an ugly error.